Digging the Pit Of Success for TPC-DS

 - All the power and expressiveness of SQL - which agents know like the back of their hand.

-It's a no-brainer that it's better than raw SQL for agents.
-Every semantic layer blog said so, and we agreed with them.
-We just had to prove it.
+It's a no-brainer that it's better than raw SQL for agents, right?
+Everyone else selling a semantic layer agreed with us on this; our implementation was obviously better; we just had to prove it.

 Aside

 Trilogy has existed since before agents were a thing.
-It turns out many of the properties that make it better for agents also make it better for humans - and humans are still a primary target.
+It turns out many of the properties that make it better for agents were ALSO things we thought would make SQL better for humans - and humans are still the goal!

 So we set up a scrappy test harness, ran our first round of evals, and got a resounding...
 25% success rate.
 Give the same harness raw SQL access and no Trilogy, and it scored 50%.
 More tokens, worse output, more time - exactly the opposite of our naive expectations.